-Under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (which we refer to as the HSR Act), PartnerRe and Parent cannot consummate the merger until PartnerRe and Parent have notified the Department of Justice s Antitrust Division (which we refer to as the Antitrust Division) and the Federal Trade Commission (which we refer to as the FTC) of the merger and furnished them with certain information and materials relating to the merger and the applicable waiting period has terminated or expired.
+Under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (which we refer to as the HSR Act.), PartnerRe and Parent cannot consummate the merger until PartnerRe and Parent have notified the Department of Justice s Antitrust Division (which we refer to as the Antitrust Division) and the Federal Trade Commission (which we refer to as the FTC.) of the merger and furnished them with certain information and materials relating to the merger and the applicable waiting period has terminated or expired.
 The termination or expiration of the waiting period means the parties have satisfied the regulatory requirements under the HSR Act.
 PartnerRe and Parent filed the required notifications with the Antitrust Division and the FTC on August 14, 2015, and the applicable waiting period was terminated early on August 24, 2015.

 Both PartnerRe and Parent operate in the European Union.
 The EU Merger Regulation requires notification of and approval by the European Commission of mergers or acquisitions involving parties with worldwide and European Union sales exceeding given thresholds.
 The European Commission has an initial period of 25 working days after receipt of the notification to issue its decision (which we refer to as Phase I).
 The European Commission may extend this Phase I period to 35 working days if, within the first 20 working days after submission of the notification, the parties propose remedies to address any competition concerns identified by the European Commission.
 The European Commission may open an extended investigation, which extends Phase I by up to 90 working days, and can be extended to 105 working days if remedies are offered after the 55th working day or to 110 working days by request of the parties or by the Commission with consent of the parties.
 The merger cannot be consummated until after the European Commission has issued its clearance decision or the relevant waiting periods have expired without the issuance of a decision.
-PartnerRe and Parent expect to file the required notifications with the European Commission on or around [], 2015.
+PartnerRe and Parent have submitted a final draft notification with the European Commission, and expect the Commission to accept the submission as complete on or around September 16, 2015.

 PartnerRe and Parent derive revenues in other jurisdictions where merger or acquisition control filings or clearances are or may be required, including clearances in Brazil, Canada, China, Colombia, COMESA, Japan, Macedonia, Montenegro, Russia, Serbia, South Africa, South Korea, Switzerland, Turkey and Ukraine.
 With the exception of Colombia and COMESA, the merger cannot be consummated until after the applicable waiting periods have expired or been terminated or the relevant approvals have been obtained under the antitrust and competition and foreign investment laws of the jurisdictions listed above where filings or approvals are or may be required.
 PartnerRe and Parent filed the required applications with the relevant regulatory authorities in Montenegro and Serbia on August 17, 2015.
-It is currently expected that the remaining required filings will be made on or around [1], 2015.
+It is currently expected that, with the exception of Colombia and COMESA, all remaining required filings will be made on or around September 16, 2015.